 It is proposed to reinforce an adjacent network so that two existing substations may be transferred on to it, in order to release capacity so that the new connections can be made.
 Primary Substation B has sufficient spare capacity to accommodate the two existing substations.
 A new circuit breaker is to be installed at Primary Substation B and a new 11kV feeder (also rated at 7.7MVA) is to be installed between points A - B and between points E - F for connection to the local 11kV circuit at point F. The existing circuit will be cut at point F so that the new joints can be made.
 This will convert the Primary Substation F network from a two-feeder to a three-feeder network.
-The total new cable length between points F and points F is F is F in order to maintain connectivity.
+The total new cable length between points F and points F is 500m.
+The network will be reconfigured by the installation of two short straps F on F and F and F in order to maintain connectivity.